LogoLogo

 Limitations of Simple Detections YAML

-• Only rules can be created in YAML.
+• Only can be created in YAML.

 • Panther-managed Simple Detections are not yet available.